cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 Converts the value of `x` to an integer in the same way Mindustry Logic converts operands of bitwise operations (`and`, `or`, `xor`, `shl`, `shr`, `not`) from real numbers to integer numbers.
-Uses single instruction for the conversion, and makes sure it won't be removed by the optimizer.
+Uses a single instruction for the conversion and makes sure it won't be removed by the optimizer.

 ### sum